Weft

 His order's entry gives more general details about their religion and the religious vows followed by the various monks.
 See also Weft's pantheon.

-6. History
+5. History

 Details of Weft's birth name and parents are not forthcoming from his employer.
 He has served his order all his life and knows nothing else.

-7. Attitudes
+6. Attitudes

 Weft hates rebels.
-He has gibbering terror fits if forced to imagine betraying or being expelled by his own order and he treats everyone else accordingly.
+He has gibbering terror fits if forced to imagine leaving or being expelled by his own order and he treats everyone else accordingly.
 (Note that he always blames the individual; the system cannot be at fault.)

 Weft doesn't fully trust any species but his own.
 The same goes for animals, workmanship etc from anywhere other than his world.
 They are necessarily and irrevocably inferior and it's humiliating for anyone from Offwhite to go among offworlders.
 (This one is a cultural thing, not just Weft being hateful.)